Ralf Schumacher: 2003

 In 2003, Schumacher again competed with Williams alongside Montoya.
 He was unable to take part in winter testing in January, prior to the season because of reoccurring back pains, although he later returned in February.
-He endured a good first half of the season: Schumacher scored points in the opening seven races, and clinched his first podium of the season with second place in Canada.
-Schumacher backed up the results by taking consecutive victories in the European Grand Prix and the French Grand Prix.
-He managed to finish in ninth place in Britain.
+He endured a good first half of the season, and scored points in the opening seven races and clinched his first podium of the season with second place in Canada.
+Schumacher backed up the results by taking consecutive victories in the European and French Grands Prix.
 At the German Grand Prix, Schumacher retired on the first lap of the race after a collision with Rubens Barrichello and Kimi Räikkönen, for which he received a 10 place grid penalty for the next race.
 Williams successfully appealed against the decision and Schumacher managed to qualify second for the Hungarian Grand Prix, where he finished fourth.

 At a test held at the Autodromo Nazionale Monza, Schumacher suffered a high-speed accident where he sustained a concussion.
 He was taken for a precautionary check at the circuit's medical centre before he was transferred to San Rafaele hospital.
 Although he had participated in the event's first qualifying session, Schumacher decided to withdraw and his place was taken by Williams test driver Marc Gené.
-He returned for the United States Grand Prix where he retired having suffered an accident resulting from his car sliding on a wet track surface.
+He returned for the United States Grand Prix, where he retired having suffered an accident resulting from his car sliding on a wet track surface.
 At the season finale in Japan, Schumacher finished 12th despite spinning his car three times.
 He finished the season fifth in the Drivers' Championship, with 58 points, and helped Williams clinch second in the Constructors' Championship.